MUTOR-2/ScienceOfMusic/_units/05/index.md

 - Schoenberg, A., & Stein, L. (1969).
 Structural functions of harmony (No. 478).
 WW Norton & Company.
 - Shepard, R.N.
 (1982) Geometrical Approximations to the Structure of Musical Pitch.
 Psychological Review 89(4)
 - Slaney, M., & Lyon, R. F. (1993).
 On the importance of time-a temporal representation of sound.
 Visual representations of speech signals, 95116.
+- Toiviainen, P. (2008).
+Visualization of tonal content in the symbolic  and audio domains.
+In: W. B. Hewlett and E. Selfridge-Field (Eds.),  Tonal Theory for the Digital Age (Computing in Musicology 15).
+Cambridge, MA: MIT Press.
 - Warren, J. D., Uppenkamp, S., Patterson, R. D., & Griffiths, T. D. (2003).
 Separating pitch chroma and pitch height in the human brain.
 Proceedings of the National Academy of Sciences, 100(17), 10038-10042.
 {% endif %}